GAIGResearch/gameaisurvey/_posts/2019-11-17-what-are-the-biggest-recent-advances-in-your-area.md

 ### What are the biggest recent advances in your area?

+* Recent performance in Statistical Forward Planning (Rolling Horizon Evolutionary Algorithms, Monte Carlo Tree Search)
+* Deep Learning
-* Deep RL, recent performance in SFP
+* Deep Reinforcement Learning
-* PCGML, Rolling Horizon search
+* Alphago (expert iteration framework)
+* Alphazero (MCTS + Deep CNNs + RL)
+* Aalphastar (population based training + DRL, self-play)
+* DeepMimic
+* Pluribus (Counter factual regret minimization)

 * Successfully playing video games with intrinsic motivation alone
 * Better scalability of intrinsic motivation models based on deep RL, making them more employable in commercial games.
+* Go-Explore: a New Approach for Hard-Exploration Problems by Ecoffet et al
+* Quality-diversity

+* Forward Model Learning

+* PCGML
 * Generative Adversarial Networks for content generation

-* Forward Model Learning
-* I'm very interested in general agents, thus I think that DQN is still the biggest recent step in this direction, event though there are many other advancements that have occurred in sub-problems related to the field.
-* Go-Explore: a New Approach for Hard-Exploration Problems by Ecoffet et al, The movement towards quality-diversity, The movement towards PCGML in general.
-* Alphazero (MCTS + Deep CNNs + RL) /alphastar (population based training + DRL)
-* Deep Learning
-* DeepMimic
-* AlphaZero, the solving of Limit and No limit Poker.
+* Solving of Limit and No limit Poker
-* Pluribus (Counter factual regret minimization), Alphago (expert iteration framework) and AlphaStar (self-play)
 * The development of a native Unity plugin to perform supervised learning on sensor input data to create more expressive sensor game interactions.
-* Deep reinforcement learning and generative adversarial networks
-* In my opinion, it is to have convinced the industry that academic research can be useful.
+* Convinced the industry that academic research can be useful.
-* MCTS, AlphaZero

 <hr><center><img src='assets/png/q3-wordcloud.png' /></center>